MigGois/ProjetoPA/README.md

 - `renameAttribute(key: String, newkey: String)`: Renames an attribute.
 - `removeAttribute(key: String)`: Removes an attribute.
 - `toText()`: Converts the element and its children to a string representation with colors.
-- `textToFile()`: Converts the element and its children to a string representation without colors.
+- `textToFile()`: Converts the element and its children to a string representation without colors and writes in a file.
 - `accept(visitor: (XMLElement) -> Boolean)`: Accepts a visitor function to traverse the element tree.

 ### Properties

-- `depth`: Calculates the depth of the element in the tree.
 - `path`: Calculates the path of the element in the tree.

 ## XMLDocument Class

-### Overview

 `XMLDocument` represents an XML document containing a root XML element.